ibm-cloud-docs/satellite/iam.md

 * **IBM Cloud Satellite** in the UI
 * **satellite** in the API and CLI

-Policies enable access to be granted at different levels.
+Policies enable access at different levels.
 Some of the options include the following:

 * Access across all {{site.data.keyword.satelliteshort}} service instances of all resource types in your account.
 * Access to specific resource types within {{site.data.keyword.satelliteshort}}.
 For more information about resource types, see [Understanding {{site.data.keyword.satelliteshort}} resource types for access](#iam-resource-types).
   * **Location** in the UI, **location** in the API and CLI.
-  * {{site.data.keyword.satelliteshort}} Config resources:
+  * {{site.data.keyword.satelliteshort}} Config resource types:
     * **Cluster** in the UI, **cluster** in the API and CLI.
     * **Clustergroup** in the UI, **clustergroup** in the API and CLI.
     * **Configuration** in the UI, **configuration** in the API and CLI.